alessiodipasquale/Wikidata_WLS/README.md

 | `visualisation.ipynb` | Data analysis | It plots a venn3 diagram visualising overlaps of terms in claims in CH dataset qualified with P5102, 1480 and P2241.
 It also plots a stacked barchart for each dataset (CHv, CHav, CHt, Ag, Ag) with the top 25 most recurrent properties occurring with null-valued statements, non-asserted:normal rank, non-asserted:deprecated rank, qualified statements with P5102 and P1480 |
 | `taxonomy.ttl` | Knowledge Representation | Is a taxonomy formalised in Turtle format which categorises 170 terms from Wikidata in 16 theories|

-# Wikidata WLS claims application profile
+# Wikidata WLS claims application profile in CH
 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->

 - [Locations (P276 - location, P195 - collection)](#locations-p276-location-p195-collection)